Heavy Breathing In Dogs: When to Be Concerned · Kinship

 Many veterinarians will administer a mild sedative to reduce a dog’s stress and anxiety while they’re being treated.
 This can also help by reducing their body’s oxygen demand.
 Calm dogs need less oxygen because they have less overall muscle activity.

-Heart conditions often require medications like diuretics and drugs that strengthen heart contractions to help dogs breathe more easily.
+Heart conditions often require medications such as diuretics and drugs that strengthen heart contractions to help dogs breathe more easily.
 Other respiratory issues may be treated with antibiotics, cough suppressants, steroids, pain control, anti-anxiety medications, or surgery.
 Getting to the bottom of what is causing the abnormal breathing is vital to initiating appropriate treatment.

 Can you prevent heavy breathing in dogs?